 Hours & Admission

-The museums are currently closed until further notice, but we look forward to welcoming you back when it is safe to do so.
+We look forward to welcoming you back when it is safe to do so.

-Keep an eye on our events page, or like us on Facebook to stay up-to-date with what the Museums have planned.
+Like us on Facebook to stay up-to-date with what the Museums have planned.

 Ameliasburgh Heritage Village & Macaulay Heritage Park